In true crime the clichés are inescapable.

 On March 29th, 1981,

-Like Dolly, sixty-eight year old Evelyn Dieterich had been murdered in her backyard, her nightie pulled up over her battered skull.
-Evelyn had been bludgeoned, strangled, and sexually assaulted, probably after death.
+Like Dolly, sixty-eight year old Evelyn Dieterich had been murdered in her backyard; an autopsy revealed she’d been bludgeoned, strangled and sexually assaulted, probably after death.

 “She had the most beautiful outlook—she was an old, crippled-up lady, and a widow, but she loved life in spite of everything.”
 Unnamed Dieterich neighbor, Baltimore Sun, March 30th, 1981

-The plague of mannequins had ceased but the bodies kept on coming.
+The plague of mannequins may have ceased but the bodies kept on coming.

 The next local resident to meet an untimely end was Ellicott City widow Iva Myrtle Watson,